346 Main Library | 1408 West Gregory Drive | Urbana IL 61801 | 217-333-3777 | askacurator@library.illinois.edu

 01/MSS00005 Ewing Cannon Baskette papers, 1808, 1820-1976Add to your cart.
 (262.5 Cubic Feet)

-02/Baskette Ewing Cannon Baskette print material, 1956-1975Add to your cart.
+02/Baskette Ewing Cannon Baskette print materialAdd to your cart.
 (6.0 Cubic Feet)

-Ewing C. Baskette Collection on Freedom of Expression purchased in 1959.
+Ewing C. Baskette Collection on Freedom of Expression was purchased in 1959.
 Baskette, a lawyer and librarian, owned the largest private collection on civil liberties and freedom of expression in the United States.
-Within the broad limits of freedom of expression, such topics as freedom of the press, censorship, constitutional rights, ...
+Within the broad limits of freedom of expression, such topics as freedom of the press, censorship, constitutional ...

 01/MSS00006 H.P.
 Behrensmeyer collection, 1882-1969Add to your cart.
 (3.0 Cubic Feet)